felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 to talk about how they were affected by this disease, how they worked through it, and how healing transformed their lives.

-"Be the change I want to
+"Be the change you want to
-see in the world" is what motivated me to write this book.
+see in the world" is a phrase that motivated me to write this book.
 I surely don't know enough about the science of neurology to claim expertise on the topic of learning anxiety.
 However, I did have severe learning anxiety, and I feel the need to bring awareness to this